future timeline technology singularity humanity predictions events 2020 2050 2100

 Credit: NASA/JPL

-Agricultural robots are appearing on farms
+Agricultural robots are increasingly common on farms

 Complex algorithms allow robotic workers to "learn" the longer they are on the job, so they become more adept as time goes on.
 This helps the computer to recognise a fruit that is partially covered by a leaf or similar obstruction, for example.
 The grasping tools themselves are based on human movements and are programmed to apply the correct pressure.

-The increased output helps to alleviate the food shortages caused by rising global populations.
+The increased output helps to alleviate food shortages caused by rising global populations.
 Despite these gains, agricultural robots prove controversial.
 They exacerbate the ongoing unemployment crisis, with the potential of putting many thousands of workers out of a job.
-Mechanisation continues its unending progress, however, as another industry begins to be handed over to machines.
+Mechanisation continues its unending progress, as yet another industry begins to be handed over to machines.

 agricultural robots future 2015 2016 technology timeline vision robotics corporation